✙ comments & commentary

 "No one is good but One, that is, God" (see: Luke 18:19).

 Therefore, we have to be careful in trusting ourselves.
 But also in trusting others.
 Because who can we really count on in times of need?
 Whose behaviour and actions speak louder than their words?
 In other words: how can we avoid the wolves and the charlatans in our midst that Apostle Paul warned us about (Acts 20:29-35)?
-Jesus gave us the answer: you will recognise them by their fruits (Matthew 7:15-27).

 This, then, is our Christian responsibility: to always hold on to God, while exercising our own good judgement without being judgmental.
 How and how well we do this will in many ways determine the direction, the flow, and the outcome of our life.

-So please don’t judge me before you’ve established the facts and the fruits of my life for yourself and from personal experience.
-To that end, the comments and commentaries below - though often far too friendly - might provide you with a first step to getting to know me: an imperfect human struggler trying to live the life of a Roman Catholic hermit.
+To that end, the comments and commentaries below - though often far too friendly - might provide you with a first step to getting to know me: a fool and an imperfect human being like everybody else.

-“Hermit Bartholomew was there for me during the illness of my son, when he died, and afterwards.
+“Bartholomew was there for me during the illness of my son, when he died, and afterwards.
 When necessary I could always reach him by phone, and he called and texted me when I needed it the most.
 With God’s help he effectively, unselfishly, and religiously consoled me throughout this difficult time and helped me to carry my unbearable loss.
 I value his friendship as a hermit immensely.
 And even though under normal circumstances we never really speak, I know he prays for me almost daily".

 - widowed mother